 New students are admitted once a year and begin classes in the fall.
 Students complete the majority of course assignments online.
-All students are introduced to the technology through a 1-2 day onsite mandatory orientation and are offered technical support through the School of Nursing throughout the semester.
 It is essential to have a computer with internet service to access the online courses and complete assignments.

 If you are interested in applying to the RN-BSN program, please take a moment to complete the Request More Information form so we may contact you and answer any questions you may have.

 -Applications are now being accepted for Fall 2018-